 Get on your bike for the last time and set off on the last stage through the Münsterland park landscape.
 Past horse farms, wide fields and small forest sections, the route finally leads you back to the urbanity of the city of Münster.

-Not all offers and services along the cycle route can be fully used yet.
-Here we keep you up to date on what you can experience on your cycle tour.
+Here we keep you up to date on what you can experience on your bike tour.

 Further gastronomy along the route: